ryanpeach/mdlinker/Readme.md

 > **_NOTE:_** Linking works best when you spell things correctly, in both your filenames and file contents.
 Consider pairing this tool with a spell checker.

+# Configuration

+Put a `mdlinker.toml` in your project root to configure the linter.

+Options are defined in [`src/config/file.rs`](src/config/file.rs) as a serde object, and can be overwritten in the cli, see `mdlinker --help`.

 # Lint Rules

 - [X] Similar Files: Two files share a very similar title.
 Maybe you should combine them!
 Uses a fuzzy finder and ngram similarity.
 O(n^2) complexity in the number of files.